vash02/ds-case-study/README.md

 - Observed win rate trends (bid price > 0.75) were maintained.

 ### Problem 2:
-- Right-skewed Gaussian distribution provided a better fit for revenue data.
+- Considered 0.50 as the upper bound and maximized the expected revenue objective function.
-- **Optimal Bid Price:** Identified as `1.26` for maximizing revenue.
+- **Optimal Bid Price:** Identified as `0.10` for maximizing revenue.

 ## Key Observations